Symmetries of linearized gravity from adjoint operators: Spin-1

+The operator defined in \eqref{eq:Spin1Edef} differs from \cite{wald:1978PhRvL..41..203W} by a factor of $-2$.
+We also do not restrict the operator given in \eqref{eq:Spin1Tdef} to depend only on particular dyad components.
+To construct operator identities, define

-For any solution $\phi_{AB}$ to the source-free Maxwell equations \eqref{eq:MaxwellEq} we have $(\TMEOop_{2,0} \phi)_{AB}=0$ and $(\TSIOop_{2,0} \phi)_{A'B'}=0$.
-These are the covariant TME and TSI, respectively.
+For any solution $\phi_{AB}$ to the source-free Maxwell equation \eqref{eq:MaxwellEq} it follows that $(\TMEOop \phi)_{AB}=0$ and $(\TSIOop \phi)_{A'B'}=0$.
+These are the covariant TME and TSI, respectively, see \eqref{eq:Spin1TMEGHPForm} and \eqref{eq:Spin1TSIGHPForm} for the GHP component form.
 We collect remarkable properties in \begin{lemma} The TME operator is $\dagger$-self-adjoint and the TSI operator is $\star$-self-adjoint,

 Furthermore the operators factorize into

 with